Preparing for the birth of a dog. How dogs give birth If suddenly your dog gives birth, what to do?

 • - sharp scissors with blunt tips for cutting the umbilical cord;

-• - medical alcohol for disinfection of scissors;
+• - medical alcohol for disinfecting scissors;

 • - iodine or brilliant green;